arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 performance.

 But I know our codebase and I know that many of background jobs do almost nothing.
-They do 1 or 2 SQL query and decided that given sale is not related to them.
+They do 1 or 2 SQL query and decide that given sale is not related to them.
 When the sales is related they need to do something which does take long times but often they quit very quickly.
 Also, we had 6 machines with 4 resque workers running on them so technically we had 24 processes for handling the load of jobs.
 And yet everything appeared to be... slow.
 Very slow.